Domestic Production Activities Deduction

 In the past, the United States (US), like many other countries, created tax incentives to promote exporting.
 However, the World Trade Organization ruled that most of these tax incentives favored US producers, discriminating against foreign competitors, so the US enacted the domestic production activities deduction (DPAD) in 2005 that applies to most producers of goods within the US, whether they export their goods or not.
 The deduction was intended to promote production of goods within the US, to increase employment, and to decrease the exporting of jobs to cheaper labor markets overseas.
 Consistent with these objectives, there is no deduction for businesses without employees.

-Under the new tax package passed by the Republicans at the end of 2017, known as the Tax Cuts and Jobs Act, the Domestic Production Activities Deduction has been eliminated, starting in 2018 for taxpayers other than C corporations and 2019 for C corporations.
+Under the tax package passed by the Republicans at the end of 2017, the Tax Cuts and Jobs Act, the Domestic Production Activities Deduction has been eliminated, starting in 2018 for taxpayers other than C corporations and 2019 for C corporations.

 The DPAD is 9% of qualified production activity income, equal to the gross receipts from qualified production minus the expenses for creating the product.
 The deduction is available under both the regular and the AMT tax systems.

-Only qualified producers can claim the deduction — those who are:
+Only qualified producers can claim the deduction — those:

-To claim the deduction, a significant amount of the production activity must occur within the US.
-Although there is no bright line defining a significant amount, there is a safe harbor that will apply if the labor and overhead costs of manufacture, production, growth, or extraction of the property within the US are at least 20% of the total cost of goods sold.
+To claim the deduction, much of the production activity must occur within the US.
+Although there is no bright line defining how much, a safe harbor applies if the labor and overhead costs of manufacture, production, growth, or extraction of the property within the US are at least 20% of the total cost of goods sold.
 (Internal Revenue Bulletin - February 14, 2005 - Notice 2005-14) However, if the 20% test is not met, an activity can still qualify for the deduction based on facts and circumstances.

 Uniform capitalization rules (IRC §263A) may prevent taking the deduction for some production activities.
 Instead, these costs may have to be recovered through depreciation, amortization, or deducting the cost of goods sold when the property is sold.
 However, most small businesses will not be subject to the uniform capitalization rules.